desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

          &\to 8\_{\text{base} 10}
 \\end{aligned} \\]

+Which is the same as if we had first subtracted 1 and then shifted.
 Thus we can define a right-shift as:

 \\[
 n \gg 1 =